pavoni/resque-rate_limited_queue/README.md

 ```ruby
 find_class(klass)
 ````
-Takes the parameter passes, and if it's a string class name, tries to turn it into a class.
+Takes the parameter passed, and if it's a string class name, tries to turn it into a class.

 ## Contributing